The ‘monastery’ is a metaphor, a reminder to carry the values of calmness and stillness into our everyday lives. The

 We respect the traditional monastery's approach.
 They have their responsibilities, and we have ours.

-The monastery's writings focus on practical philosophical and experiential essays, including supporting insights from the martial arts, consciousness research and science.
+The monastery's writings focus on practical philosophical and experiential essays, including supportive insights from the martial arts, consciousness research and science.
 Check out Ways of Scientific Knowing.

 One point of view we strongly share with New Monasticism is the notion that our monastic 'cells' or monasteries have become our homes, offices, apartments and even our vans, tents and RVs.

 That's because the original monastics, the Desert Fathers, left the cities and relocated to the wilderness.
-Similarly, today’s everyday life monastic is discovering that urban and suburban settings are the new wilderness.
+Similarly, today’s everyday monastic is discovering that urban and suburban settings are the new wilderness.
 This form of monasticism seems very congruent with ‘small living’.
 As economic constraints continue to pressure most people, the concept of ‘living small’ will increase in popularity.
 We believe small living forces people to clear the clutter from their lives, which is highly compatible with the mindset of an everyday-life monastic clearing or emptying his or her heart and mind.